 I was facilitating a workshop with a group of elementary teachers and this very issue arose.
 After completing a theater exercise, one teacher remarked that the hardest thing about the exercise was thinking of what to do.
 As a group we brainstormed categories and suggestions teachers could use to combat that problem with their students.
 And therein lies the beauty of Arts Integration.
-Because you are linking a content area with an art, the students have a concept on which to base their art.
-By providing the students with a context and a structure for their artwork, regardless of the art form, you can help students avoid that paralysis and inspire the inner artist while helping the students achieve a deeper understanding of the content.
+Since you link a content area with an art, students have a concept to base their art on.
+By providing the students with a context and a structure for their artwork, you help students avoid that paralysis.
+Ultimately, inspiring their inner artist while helping the students achieve a deeper understanding of the content.

-Since my art project for my To-Do List was self-imposed, there was no particular art skill I was trying to achieve and no content so I had to determine a purpose or concept for my piece.
+Since my project for my To-Do List was self-imposed, there was no particular skill I wanted to achieve and no content.
+So, I had to determine a purpose or concept for my piece.
 I decided to examine a personal issue with which I have been dealing.
 Once I determined the topic and took some time to ponder it, an image emerged and I set about collecting materials to help me realize that image.
-Crisis averted!

 For the teacher in the theater workshop stumped by what to do in a movement/pantomime exercise, we brainstormed areas of focus for a program for English Learners and talked about the units of study in the curriculum that would provide great inspiration for movements to practice the theater technique and additionally allow a deeper understanding of a content area.
 Having that discussion with the teachers allowed them to think about how to approach Arts Integration.
 Often teachers begin with a particular content area concept they need to teach and then look for a natural alignment for integration with an area of art.